 after a time, unless it has been diagnosed and treated at the outset,

 it becomes easy to diagnose but difficult to cure.

 So it is in politics.

 – Niccolò Machiavelli, The Prince

-I so listened to the breath, the danger of losing it forever for an invisible cause but one that acted within me and expressed itself through all this.
-Perhaps, if there is something that can kill us imperceptibly and unnoticed from within, then there could also be something that can counteract it, invisibly feeding the strength to survive.
+I listened to the breath, the danger of losing it forever for an invisible cause that acted within me.
+Perhaps, if something can kill us imperceptibly and unnoticed from within, then there could also be something that can counteract it, invisibly feeding the strength to survive.